 And it’s not just about raising money, it’s about getting involved, so that our people’s skills and positive attributes have a wider impact.
 We believe that these many small contributions take the business into the heart of our communities and help to enrich the careers and boost the morale and team spirit of all those that get involved.

-The Prince’s Trust - Inspiring young lives
+The Prince’s Trust - inspiring young lives

 As a business with headquarters in Hull, we place particular focus on the community support in the city and East Yorkshire area.
-We employee over 1,000 people in the region, support a further 400 full-time local jobs and contribute more than £100m to the local economy.